Share this link via

 Hunting - To hunt or go hunting.

 折 means "fold, break, bend."
-Details are below.

-To fold - To bend or crease something, such as paper or cloth, so that it takes up less space.
+To Fold - To bend or crease something, such as paper or cloth, so that it takes up less space.

-To break - To cause something to separate into two or more pieces, often with a sudden, sharp sound.
+To Break - To cause something to separate into two or more pieces, often with a sudden, sharp sound.

-To weaken - To reduce the strength or effectiveness of something.
+To Weaken - To reduce the strength or effectiveness of something.

-To judge - To form an opinion or conclusion about something after careful consideration.
+To Judge - To form an opinion or conclusion about something after careful consideration.

-To die - To pass away
+To Die - To pass away

 Occasion - A particular time or set of circumstances.